andrevidela/Research-report/Thesis/index.md

 In which, even if `useOnce` is used twice, the first usage is borrowed and therefore does not constitute a use.

 Finally, there is another way to remove `inc` and `dec` operations leveraging quantities, and that is to use the resource tracking we do at compile time to ensure liveliness of our variables (much like the lifetime checker of Rust) and use reference counting only when the compiler detects a variable has been spent.
 In the following example we allocate a value to be used 5 times, we also have access to functions that use our variable 2 times and 3 times.
 If we were to simply use linearity as our reference counter we would expect 5 `dec` operation.
-Fortunately we can reduce this to 2 `dec` operations:
+Fortunately, we can reduce this to 2 `dec` operations:

 ```haskell
 useTwice : (2 _ : Nat) -> ()